owasp-dep-scan/dep-scan/README.md

   --cdxgen-args CDXGEN_ARGS
                         Additional arguments to pass to cdxgen --private-ns PRIVATE_NS
                         Private namespace to use while performing oss risk audit.
 Private packages should not be available in public registries by default.
 Comma separated values accepted.
-  -t, --type PROJECT_TYPE
+  -t, --type PROJECT_TYPE [PROJECT_TYPE ...]
-                        Override project type if auto-detection is incorrect --bom BOM             Examine using the given Software Bill-of-Materials (SBOM) file in CycloneDX format.
+                        Override project types if auto-detection is incorrect.
+Multiple values supported.
+  --bom BOM             Examine using the given Software Bill-of-Materials (SBOM) file in CycloneDX format.
 Use cdxgen command to produce one.
+  --bom-dir BOM_DIR     Examine all the Bill-of-Materials (BOM) files in the given directory.
   -i, --src SRC_DIR_IMAGE
                         Source directory or container image or binary file -o, --reports-dir REPORTS_DIR